Local HI homeowners who are facing a financial challenge may find themselves facing foreclosure or worried that they soon will.

 If you find yourself entering the foreclosure process, you might wonder if there is anything you can do about it.
 The short answer: yes, but only if you take action.

-In this blog post, you’ll read about a few foreclosure prevention measures in Oahu that you can take to keep your home from foreclosure.
+In this blog post, you’ll read about a few foreclosure prevention measures in Hawaii that you can take to keep your home from foreclosure.

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself.
 Education and action are your best assets right now: